 Only after you have exhausted all other options should you apply for private student loans.
 While they can be very helpful, they have too many potential downsides to be the first choice.
 Instead, they should be your last resort.
 Otherwise, you may find yourself struggling to make loan payments while you are in school.

 Following this sequence of funding should help you obtain the best financial aid package that you can get.
 Every student’s situation is different, of course, and many students end up with a combination of many loan types.
 The key is to take advantage of the best loan options first and let the less desirable ones be a “just in case” option.

 Understand what your loan will cost along with all additional fees so you can be realistic about paying it back.
 Let Loanry try to help you.
 Our partnerFiona brings you the best offers from different lenders.
-Enter your information and see if you qualify for any loan offered.

 How Federal Student Loans Work